cyd1310997/mygithubstar/nav.githubstar.bk.1.1.md

 <a href="https://github.com/tsenart/vegeta" target="_blank">tsenart/vegeta: HTTP load testing tool and library.
 It's over 9000!</a>  |  <br>
 <a href="https://github.com/datastacktv/data-engineer-roadmap" target="_blank">datastacktv/data-engineer-roadmap: Roadmap to becoming a data engineer in 2021</a>  |  <br>
 <a href="https://github.com/psf/requests-html" target="_blank">psf/requests-html: Pythonic HTML Parsing for Humans™</a>  |  <br>
+<a href="https://github.com/rby90/project-based-tutorials-in-c" target="_blank">rby90/project-based-tutorials-in-c: A curated list of project-based tutorials in C</a>  |  <br>
 <a href="https://github.com/laurent22/joplin" target="_blank">laurent22/joplin: Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 Forum: https://discourse.joplinapp.org/</a>  |  <br>
 <a href="https://github.com/microsoft/azuredatastudio" target="_blank">microsoft/azuredatastudio: Azure Data Studio is a data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.</a>  |  <br>
 <a href="https://github.com/nbarkhina/MarioHTML" target="_blank">nbarkhina/MarioHTML: My take on an iconic game written in TypeScript</a>  |  <br>